mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              Input: How are you doing, Ali ?
              Output: حالت چطورهست علی ؟

-     7. Summarization
+     7. **Summarization.** Summarization is the task of reducing a text into a shorter text while keeping most of the important parts of referenced in the text.
+Both input and out are texts.

+             Input: America has changed dramatically during recent years.
+Not only has the number of graduates in traditional engineering disciplines such as mechanical, civil, electrical, chemical, and aeronautical engineering declined, but in most of the premier American universities engineering curricula now concentrate on and encourage largely the study of engineering science.
+             Output: America has changed dramatically during recent years .
+The number of engineering graduates in the U.S. has declined in traditional engineering disciplines such as mechanical, civil , electrical, chemical, and aeronautical engineering.

-     8. **Text Generation.** Here, by providing a prompt, a model can auto-complete a piece of text by generating the remaining of it.
+     9. **Text Generation.** Here, by providing a prompt, a model can auto-complete a piece of text by generating the remaining of it.
 In this task, \\(\mathbf{x}\\), the input variable is a piece of text, and the output variable is some other text related to the input.
 This task is generative and supervised/unsupervised.

              Input: In this course, we will teach you how to
              Output: In this course, we will teach you how to understand and use data flow and data interchange when handling user data.

-     9. Text-to-Text Generation
+     10. Text-to-Text Generation
-     10. Fill-Mask
+     11. Fill-Mask

    * **Tasks in Speech/Audio.** The input data for this domain include audio and speech files.
      1. Automatic Speech Recognition